arcs-njit-edu/docs/docs/Software/slurm/slurm.md

   JOBID PARTITION     NAME     USER  ST    TIME    NODES  NODELIST(REASON) 635   general     job_nme   ucid   R   00:02:19    1      n0088
 ```
 Here, the `ST` stands for the status of the job.
 You may see the status of the job `ST` as `PD` which means the job is pending and has not been assigned yet.
 The status change depends upon the number of users using the partition and resources requested in the job.
 Once the job starts, you will see the output file with an extension of `.out`.
-If the job causes any errors, you can check the details of the error in the file with `.err` extension.
+If the job causes any errors, you can check the details of the error in the file with the `.err` extension.

 #### Submitting Jobs on GPU Nodes
 In case of submitting the jobs on GPU, you can use the following SLURM script